oroinc/documentation/user/back-office/getting-started/information-management/manage-records/index.rst

 Save Updated Records
 --------------------

-To save the record you have created or updated, click one of the options in the save menu on the top right:
+To save the record, you have created or updated, click one of the options in the Save menu on the top right:

 1. **Save** --- Save the changes but remain on the same page.
-Use this option if you want to make more changes to the record configuration.
+Use this option to make more changes to the record configuration.
 2. **Save and Close** --- Save the changes and close the page.
 Once saved and closed, you are redirected to the record page.
 3. **Save and New** --- Save the changes for the record you are creating/updating, and create/update another one straight away.

 .. note:: To discard the changes, click **Cancel** on the top right.

 Review Record History
 ---------------------

 You can review the history of a specific record if you have the corresponding permissions.
 Click on the **Change History** link on the top right of the record page to open the dialog window.
-If the record has been modified in any way, you will see who, how and when updated it.
+If the record has been modified, you will see who, how, and when updated it.

 .. image:: /user/img/getting_started/records/grids/view_history.png
    :alt: Open the dialog window by clicking on the change history link

 .. _doc-grids-records-share: